- The checkout page is the most important part of the customer journey as it results directly in a sale

 Let’s look at several ways you can optimize success.

 Many customers abandon their carts because the purchasing process isn't fast enough and is too complicated.
 Here are some ways to make it seamless:

 Registration is a big source of customer friction.
 Allow customers to complete the purchase as a guest.
-Instead of having to complete registration forms, customers can proceed to inputting their billing information with ease.
+Instead of having to complete registration forms, customers can proceed to just entering their billing information.

 Customers want their purchasing experience to be as quick as possible.
 Use an autofill feature for the shipping and billing sections.
 This will make the process very convenient.

 If you are trying to capture the customers’ email addresses earlier in the process, allow customers to use social media to sign in.
 Social sign-in gives customers the option to sign in through their social media accounts, like Facebook.
 Once customers have signed into their accounts their address information will also be populated.